 - f

-- Students who have completed four years of a single language in high school have satisfied the GE CLAS Core World Languages requirement.
+- Students who have completed four levels of a single language or two levels of two different languages in high school or college have satisfied the GE CLAS Core World Languages requirement.
+Students who have completed three levels of a single language may complete a fourth-level course in the same language or may choose an approved World Language and Cultural Exploration course.
 Enrollment in world languages courses requires a placement exam, unless enrolling in a first-semester-level course.
+Contact your academic advisor or CLAS Undergraduate Programs Office with questions concerning the World Languages requirement.

 - g